 - The opt-in form display trigger – e.g., scroll percentage vs. time on post/page

-Once you're testing produces a winning formula 🏁🏆🎆, you can replicate what you learned across your website to skyrocket your conversion rates.
+Once your testing produces a winning formula 🏁🏆🎆, you can replicate what you learned across your website to skyrocket your conversion rates.